DavidEngland/ABL/Reply – David → Dick & Arastoo.md

 Dick, Arastoo,

 Been training AI with company called Mercor, nice to get paid over $100 to solve problems all online, even interviewed with an AI chatbot.
 Started out as a "writer", it gives two solutions to the problem and have to evaluate.
 I quickly got promoted to "reviewer", which either sign off on how the writer evaluations, or send it back for rework.
 I can supply reference links if know people who need some work.
 It's contract, sometimes not much and new batches drop and everybody gets to work.
 Most are outside the USA.
+Need desktop computer, have to put on Slack and a time monitor.
+Can see active screen, have to wiggle mouse even when just reading.
+Was rough for me at first because I was not allowed to use AI to train AI.
+Worse do not read LaTeX well, can't just look at that gobbly-gluck and see the math.
+I see much red and get migranes.

 Here are some example problems:
 ---